gianni-rosato/svt-av1-psy/README.md

 We are always continuously improving SVT-AV1-PSY, and we always recommend using the `master` branch to experience exciting new features as soon as they can be considered usable.
 To make our feature additions more clear, micro-release tags indicate when significant new feature additions have been made.
 Micro-release tags are letters starting with `A`, so new releases will be tagged as `v#.#.#-A`, `v#.#.#-B`, etc.

+- `Enhanced Content Detection`

+Tune 4 features a smarter content detection algorithm to optimize the encoder for either screen or photographic content based on the image.
+This helps Tune 4 achieve better visual fidelity on still images.

 # Building

 For Linux, macOS, & Windows build instructions, see the [PSY Development](Docs/PSY-Development.md) page.